 [^a-z_]int1[^0-9] and review if uint1 is a better choice.

-compared as integers.
-This sometimes makes a difference when
+they are compared mathematically as integers.
+This sometimes makes a

-comparing signed and unsigned numbers; in particular, -1 != 0xffffffffffffffff consistently in modern DML, whereas with
+difference when comparing signed and unsigned numbers; in particular, -1 != 0xffffffffffffffff consistently with modern semantics, whereas with

 both are constant.